 Water: Water thoroughly when the soil is dry.
-DO NOT over water and DO NOT allow the pot to sit in water.
+DO NOT overwater and DO NOT allow the pot to sit in water.

 Their soil should be allowed to dry out completely before watering again.
 They need to be watered deeply and thoroughly but water remaining in the saucer should be discarded because their pots should never be allowed to sit in water for any period of time.
-They will not tolerate soggy soil and their roots will rot easily if the soil remains to wet for any period of time.
+They will not tolerate soggy soil and their roots will rot easily if the soil remains too wet for any period of time.

-Sansevieria like a crowded root system.
+They like a crowded root system.
 I read before that they are best grown in clay pots and should not be repotted until their roots break the pot…

 Propagation by division and leaf cuttings is pretty simple.
 Cuttings should be about 4” (10 cm.) long and placed in moist sand.
 Umm… Be aware the offspring of variegated cultivars will lack the gold margin if propagated by leaf cuttings.